Germany–North Korea relations: German embassy in Pyongyang

-As German diplomats are not allowed to have an account in North Korea, they have to get everything from China, including cash and even their food.
+As German diplomats are not allowed to have a bank account in North Korea, they have to get everything from China, including cash and even their food.

 North Korean embassy in Berlin

 After the readmission of the diplomatic bilateral relations between North Korea and Germany, like Germany did in Pyongyang, North Korea also moved back to their old embassy building in Berlin which they used at the time when Germany was still divided.
-The former ambassador of North Korea, Hong Chang-il, was replaced by the current ambassador Hong Ri-si in 2011.
+The current ambassador Park Nam-yong took office in 2017.

 The once entirely occupied building for the North Korean representatives is only partly used for the embassy.
 The official building moved to the Glinkastrasse 5–7 in Berlin, so the other parts of this building nowadays are used among other things as a hostel for tourists.
-Germany threatened to shut down the hostel, in order to curb Pyongyang's nuclear weapons capability in May 2017.
+Germany threatened to shut down the hostel, in order to curb Pyongyang's nuclear weapons capability from May 2017.
+The hostel was eventually closed in 2020.